tamasmocsanyi/azure-streaming-project/README.md

 ### Repeat the process, this time with humidity data
 ![Alt text](images/powerbi.gif)

-### Optionally you can export the job to your local computer and manage it with VS Code
+### Optionally we can export and manage the job with VS Code on your local computer using the **Azure Stream Analytics Tools** extension.
 ![Alt text](images/vs.png)

 ## Thank you for watching! :rocket: